 A stretch of the lovely Rachel Carson Reserve is easily accessible by boat or kayak from downtown Beaufort–and given that kayaking the stretch of Taylor Creek that sits between them only takes 15-20 minutes, it’s undoubtedly one of the most fun ways to visit the reserve!

-Home to a wide variety of wildlife and an intricate ecosystem, a hike through the Rachel Carson Reserve to enjoy birdwatching, horse spotting, and the peaceful environment is definitely worth adding to your list of things to do in Beaufort NC.
+Home to a wide variety of wildlife and an intricate ecosystem, a hike through the Rachel Carson Reserve to enjoy birdwatching, horse spotting, and the peaceful environment is definitely worth adding to your list of attractions in Beaufort NC to visit.

 Learn all about Beaufort’s legends on a ghost tour.

 With a long history that includes both wars and plenty of pirates, Beaufort has plenty of ghost stories to share!